Table of Contents

-In the case of non-ST-segment elevation myocardial infarction, the ST-segment may be temporarily depressed and may be accompanied by a negative pre-terminal T-wave.
-The ECG changes of NSTEMI are often atypical, which means that an infarction can only be ruled out through repeated heart enzyme counts.
+In the case of NSTEMI, the ST-segment may be temporarily depressed and may be accompanied by a negative pre-terminal T-wave.
+The ECG changes in NSTEMI are often atypical, which means that an infarction can only be ruled out through repeated heart enzyme counts.

-In case of an ST-segment elevation myocardial infarction, the ECG shows typical changes, such as the monophasic ST-segment elevation, which transitions directly into the T-wave, with pathologically enlarged Q-spikes.
-Various other ECG changes are typical depending on the stage of the infarction:
+In the case of STEMI, the ECG shows typical changes, such as the monophasic ST-segment elevation, which transitions directly into the T-wave, with pathologically enlarged Q-spikes.
+Other ECG changes are typical depending on the stage of the infarction:

-- Initial stage: Up to six hours after the infarction, typically characterized by pointed elevation of the T-wave, which is called anoxic T-wave
+- Initial stage: Up to 6 hours after the infarction, typically characterized by pointed elevation of the T-wave, which is called anoxic T-wave

-- Acute infarction: Few hours up to days after the infarction, characterized by the typical monophasic ST-elevation
+- Acute infarction: Few hours to days after the infarction, characterized by the typical monophasic ST-elevation

-- Intermediate stage: The ST-elevation and R-spike decrease, so-called poor R-wave progression occurs, as well as enlargement of the Q-spike, which, as a Pardee-Q, signals the end of the myocardium, and pointed negativity of the T-wave develops
+- Intermediate stage: The ST-elevation and R-spike decrease and so-called poor R-wave progression occurs.
+Moreover, the enlargement of the Q-spike is noted, which, as a Pardee-Q, signals the end of the myocardium, and pointed negativity of the T-wave develops.

-- Final stage: More than six months after the infarction, the changes of the QRS complex remain, while the ST-segment and the T-wave go back to normal
+- Final stage: More than 6 months after the infarction, the changes in the QRS complex remain, while the ST-segment and the T-wave return to normal.

 Localization of infarction